Add

 • List filters (categories, tags).

-• Webstudio: often combined with a CMS or an external localization solution.
+• Webstudio: often paired with a CMS or external localization solution.

-Webflow now offers a native feature dedicated to multilingual management, detailed in our guide on Webflow Localization, particularly suitable for international marketing sites.
+Webflow now offers a native feature dedicated to multilingual management, covered in our guide to Webflow Localization, especially well suited to international marketing sites.

 Practical decision

-• Complex multi-language project, headless stack → Webstudio more flexible.
+• Complex multilingual project, headless stack → Webstudio is more flexible.

-Depending on the complexity of the project, it is entirely possible to create multilingual sites with Webflow, either through native features or using more advanced third-party tools.
+Depending on the complexity of the project, it’s entirely possible to build multilingual websites with Webflow, either through native features or with more advanced third-party tools.

-Both can produce very fast sites if set up well.
+Both can produce very fast sites if configured well.

 • Webflow: